Ignasinou/deuteronoise-americascup/data.md

 All acoustic data belong to the **DeuteroNoise Dataset**, an open, calibrated, multi-basin corpus combining hydrophone recordings with AIS vessel data.

 ### 📦 Dataset DOI
-(Placeholder — to be updated once Zenodo DOI is available.)
+(to be updated once Zenodo DOI is available.)

 ### 🧭 Metadata
 - Hydrophone: Aquarian Audio AS-1, –209.7 dB re 1 V/µPa